ENLIVEN Safety Data

 NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) recommend that—prior to the initiation of

-therapy—all patients be evaluated and managed by a multidisciplinary team with expertise and experience in sarcoma2
+therapy—all patients be evaluated and managed by a multidisciplinary team with expertise and experience in sarcoma3

-Pexidartinib is a category 1 recommendation for TGCT/PVNS in the NCCN Guidelines® for Soft Tissue Sarcoma.
+Pexidartinib is a NCCN Category 1 recommended therapy option for TGCT/PVNS in the NCCN Guidelines® for Soft Tissue Sarcoma.3

 high-level evidence, there is uniform NCCN consensus